cpske/ISP/assignment/week12/team.md

 (start of iteration)
 </td>
 <td align="left" markdown="span">

 1. Review results of previous iteration.
     - Any unfinished work from last iteration?
-Add it to project backlog.
+Add it to Project Backlog.
     - Any new work you discovered?
-Add that to project backlog, too.
+Add that to Project Backlog, too.
     - Any major problems or risks you should address?
 How?
 2. Decide on...
     - major work to do this iteration
     - goal(s)
     - milestones - markers that demonstrate real progress
     - Get help with issues you don't know how to solve (TA/instructor)
 3. Revise or write current iteraion plan in Wiki or Google docs.
 4. Plan the work!
-    - update your domain model or user-interaction model
+    - update your software design or user-interaction model
-    - decide on tasks and add them to Task Board as backlog
+    - decide on tasks and add them to Task Board as Iteration Backlog
     - annotate tasks: a) write detailed description or steps, b) estimate time
 </td>
 </tr>
 <tr valign="top">